BraisC/eslint-config/README.md

 # Eslint and Prettier Custom Config
-These are my settings for ESLint and Prettier with some minor modifications over the ones from [Wes Bos](https://github.com/wesbos/eslint-config-wesbos)
+These are my settings for ESLint and Prettier with some minor modifications over the ones from [Wes Bos](https://github.com/wesbos/eslint-config-wesbos) (like adding TypeScript support)

 ## Installing (in your project folder)